Skip to main content

 Grant Databricks permissions Private Preview

-Once you've enabled Context Engineering Studio, you need to grant the Atlan service principal the Databricks permissions required to connect, deploy Metric Views, and execute queries on your behalf.
-You only need to complete this step once per Databricks workspace.
-Subsequent context repositories on the same workspace don't require additional grants.
+When you're ready to deploy, grant the Atlan service principal the Databricks permissions to create Metric Views, set up the Genie Space, and execute queries on your behalf.
+You only need to complete this step once per Databricks workspace; subsequent context repositories on the same workspace don't require additional grants.

 Prerequisites